devlemire/node-auth-afternoon/README.md

 In this project, we'll continue to use `passport`, but instead use the `GitHub` strategy this time.
 We'll use the same `Default App` from the mini project earlier and modify it to accept the `GitHub` strategy.
 We'll also expose you to some practice of having to read online documentation.

+At the end of this project, you'll have a fully working node back end that can authorize with GitHub and retrieve a list of followers for the authorized GitHub user.

 ## Setup

 * Fork and clone this repository.